+Long-term backups may consume the battery power quite fast.
 When you work on your laptop and there is no power supply around you or when your computer has switched to UPS after a blackout, it's reasonable to save the battery charge.
-Long-term backups may consume the battery power quite fast, for example when you back up significant amount of data to the cloud.